Are Radon Levels Higher in the Winter?

 Radon levels can vary but tend to be highest during the winter when homes are being heated and the air is stagnant.
 Since most people don't open their windows during the winter, there's nowhere for radon to escape too which causes it to build up in the home.
 This makes winter the best time for radon testing.

-There are a number of factors that contribute to a higher concentration of radon gas in the winter.
+There are several factors that contribute to a higher concentration of radon gas in the winter.
 Three of the main ones are:

-If you're interested in testing your home for radon then you'll likely want the help of qualified radon professionals.
+If you're interested in testing your home for radon, then you'll want the help of qualified radon professionals.
 As a network of leading radon professionals, NRD works with a variety of certified radon experts throughout North America.
 Contact us today to find a qualified radon inspector near you!